TheDWu/MRI-Image-Synthesis-Augmentation-Simulator/readme.md

 # Medical Image Synthesis and Augmentation Simulator

 ## Introduction
 In this project, we present a medical image synthesis and augmentation simulator.
-The simulator generates undersampled images from high-quality images using algorithms and a Graphical User Interface (GUI) developed in Python.
+The simulator generates undersampled images from high-quality MRI phantoms using algorithms and a Graphical User Interface (GUI) developed in Python.
 The implemented algorithms include image generation and two types of modifications on the images, with the simulator's results showcased.

 ## Objectives
 1. **MRI Acquisition:** Simulate MRI data collection.